What is Attribution?

 We measure retail media attribution in our internal reports through Attributed Sales and ROAS (Return on Advertising Spend) metrics.

-Our attribution methodology is made of three things:
+Our attribution methodology is made up of three things:

 User Matching Rules

-Criteo's Commerce Max Platform will rely on four user identifiers to determine whether a purchase is related to your ad(s) or not:
+Criteo's Commerce Max Platform will rely on different user identifiers to determine whether a purchase is related to your ad(s) or not:

 Lookback Windows